NullHypothesis/sybilhunter/README.md

 Examples
 --------
-`sybilhunter` takes as input data obtained from [CollecTor](https://collector.torproject.org).
+Sybilhunter takes as input data obtained from [CollecTor](https://collector.torproject.org).
 Let's start by pretty-printing a file containing a network consensus or relay descriptors: